Contents

 The prerequisite to reading this article is fundamental knowledge of system design components.
 This article does not cover an in-depth guide on individual system design components.

 Disclaimer: The system design questions are subjective.
 This article is written based on the research I have done on the topic and might differ from real-world implementations.
 Feel free to share your feedback and ask questions in the comments.
-Some of the linked resources are affiliates.
-As an Amazon Associate, I earn from qualifying purchases.

 The system design of the URL shortener is similar to the design of Pastebin.
 I highly recommend reading the related article to improve your system design skills.